All students must complete the following courses in a satisfactory manner:

 AND one of the advanced methods electives:

 In addition to the core courses, students will complete at least 19 units of elective coursework.
-These classes allow student to build their expertise in substantive areas, sociological theory, and research methods.
+These classes allow students to build their expertise in substantive areas, sociological theory, and research methods.

 In all courses, no grade lower than a B will count toward the Master's degree.